-For each asparagus fry, you will need to use one large wonton wrapper to get the right shape (the large wonton sheet may be called an egg roll wrapper in the grocery store).
-However, using an entire sheet of wonton wrapper will yield too thick of a fry, and the inside layers won’t cook.
+For each asparagus fry, you will need to use one egg roll wrapper to get the right shape.
+However, using an entire egg roll wrapper will yield too thick of a fry, and the inside layers won’t cook.

 Check out these other wonton wrapper-based recipes:

 - Buffalo chicken wontons